vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/README.md

 > - Designed with HTML5, CSS3, Python, Django, JavaScript and Materialize.
 > - Navigation bar allows users to engage with the system in a seamless, easy way.
-> -
-> - Connected to [MongoDB](https://www.mongodb.com/) Database/API
+> - Easy access to products/collections, via search bar or sorting methods.
+> - In-app communication via toasts.
-> - Register/sign-in functions to access the system.
+> - Register/sign-in functions to and user profile to easily access order history, wish list, membership card and default shipping information.
-> - Access tier based system to give users different experiences depending on their access level.
-> - Profile page describing each user, with training folder attached.
-> - CRUD functions wired to the database (MongoDB), ability to edit teams/trainings.
+> - Fully functioning checkout system powered by [Stripe](https://stripe.com/ie).
+> - Store management functionalities to add/edit/remove products, collections and discount codes.

 #### Features to implement

-> - Metrics page to further enhance KDD.
+> - Subscription system to handle membership payments.
-> - In-app communication, such as messages/requests.

 ---

 ### Technologies Used